This article has links to products and services we recommend, which we may make a commission from.

-Here is the price ranges you can expect at the different Singapore food venues:
+Here are the price ranges you can expect at the different Singapore food venues:

 Generally speaking, it is easy finding food in Singapore at any time of the day.
 The hawker centers are constantly buzzing with activity.

 At certain times of the day, some dishes may not be available or some sections of the centers may even be closed.
-Regardless, of the time of day, you’ll always find food, but not always the dish you want.
+Regardless of the time of day, you’ll always find food, but not always the Singaporean dish you want.

-There were two observations about Singaporeans and food that stood out.
+There were two observations about food culture in Singapore that stood out to us.

 Kleenex packets or tissues serve more than one function in Singapore.
 They are used as the “unofficial table reservation” system at hawker centers.
-This practice is called “chopping.”
+This practice is called “choping.”

 If you find an empty table, you can leave your packet of tissue paper to reserve it.
-You want to take note of the table number as you will need it to place your order, so that the vendor can bring your food to you.
+Other choping items include bags, umbrellas, and books.
+You want to take note of the table number as you will need it to place your order so that the vendor can bring your food to you.

-Food stores are usually found inside air-conditioned malls as well as supermarkets.
-Convenient store such as 7-Eleven typically also carry some food items.
-You will also find food stores at MRT (Metro) stations.
+Food stores are found inside air-conditioned malls and supermarkets.
+Convenience stores such as 7-Eleven typically also carry some food items.
+And, you can also find food stores within MRT or metro stations.

-With three Singapore restaurants, named amongst the top 10 restaurants in the World’s 50 Best Restaurants in Asia in 2017, Singapore is a top gastronomy destination.
+With seven Singapore restaurants named among the World’s 50 Best Restaurants in Asia in 2022, Singapore is a top gastronomy destination.